FNNDSC/mediawiki/README.rst

 If you have backup problem, make sure the ``git-backup.sh`` is an executable file.
 It should be done by the installation script ``make.sh`` but if not, use :

 - chmod +x git-backup.sh

-NOTE: If the wiki is not powered in ``/neuro/labs/grantlab/research/mediawiki/`` then you must replace the path in ``git-backup.sh`` by your actual path.
-Make sure to do this change after running ``make.sh``.

 Important reminder